MotoAmerica: MotoAmerica

 In 2020 it was announced that a new event would take place at the MotoAmerica Superbike Speedfest At Monterey.
 This invitational event, titled King of the Baggers, allowed highly customized American touring motorcycles to compete in a race.
 Touring fairings and hard side bags are required as part of the ruleset, but otherwise these machines were heavily modified for racing.
 The King of the Baggers invitational proved to be very popular with fans, so much so that it became an official class and was added to the 2021 calendar as a three round championship.
 In the following years, King of the Baggers continued to grow in popularity and has become a staple class in MotoAmerica.
 As of the 2024 season, the King of the Baggers class appeared at eight of the 10 rounds of the season with an additional exhibition race at a MotoGP event.

+Partnering with Royal Enfield, a new exhibition race class called Build.Train.Race was added to the MotoAmerica calendar in 2021.
+The Build.Train.Race program equips women racers and builders with Royal Enfield Continental GT 650 motorcycles along with the necessary resources to prepare them for track use.
+Each year, a select number of women are chosen from an applicant pool to participate in the event.
+These riders go on to modify their Royal Enfield motorcycles themselves, with support from the Royal Enfield race shop.
+The riders then go on to receive road racing instruction and training from expert instructors before beginning the season of racing.
+Riders stay with the program for two years before graduating.
+As of the 2025 season, there are 12 riders in the program with 6 graduating each year.
+Typically, there are four to six Build.Train.Race exhibition races in a MotoAmerica season.

 For the 2025 season, the Junior Cup class was dropped and replaced by the Talent Cup.
 This new junior class is a spec-racing class in which riders aged 14 to 21 compete on purpose-built Krämer APX-350 MA motorcycles.
 The shift back to spec racing is to align the MotoAmerica junior class with the other Talent cups that exist around the world, in order to better prepare young riders to eventually compete at the highest level of motorsport.